Long Island Hit and Run Lawyer Defending Clients Accused of Leaving An Accident Scene in Nassau County

 If the other parties are not present, for example, if you hit a parked car with no one inside, you are still required to provide this information.
 In this case, you would need to report the accident to the police and give them your information instead.

-What Are the Hit and Run Laws in Long Island?
+What Are the Hit and Run Laws in Nassau County and Throughout Long Island?

 Failing to fulfill your legal obligations after a car accident could lead to serious consequences.
 This is true regardless of whether or not someone was injured in the accident.
 The severity of the accident does not matter—if you were involved in an accident, you are required to fulfill your legal obligations.